Coralku/commongarden/Figure 4 CBASS top bottom consistency/README.md

-Simple R script for analysis of CBASS ED50 top/bottom assignment consistency;
+Simple R script for analysis of CBASS ED50 top/bottom assignment/ranking consistency;

 User can chosse the number of top/bottom colonies to consider by assigning X in "item_per_group <- X" (line 22);